opencomputeproject/onie/docs/demo_os/index.rst

 Updating ONIE
 ^^^^^^^^^^^^^

-If you want to upgrade the ONIE version on the system use the ``update`` command.
+If you want to upgrade the ONIE version on the system, use the ``update`` command.
 This will restart the machine in ONIE update mode::